 Transferring credit card points and miles to airlines and hotels is the bread and butter of travel hacking.
 This transferability is truly the golden currency for the travel enthusiast!

-We hope this guide on credit card transfer partners will help kickstart your journey into the wonderful world of travel credit card perks.
+We hope this guide will help kickstart your journey into the wonderful world of travel credit card perks.